RayOffiah/asciidoctor-anywhere-footnote-js/README.md

 ```
 The footnotes will use a single letter as a footnote marker.

-> [!WARNING]
-> Do not use this format if you have more than 26 footnotes on your page.
+> ** Warning** Do not use this format if you have more than 26 footnotes on your page.

 You can also use roman numerals.